 We’re no doubt all familiar with this question.
-With the churning of articles making various, contradictory claims about the magical substance to fill news bulletins, there will never be an absolute conclusion.
+There’s the churning of articles making various, contradictory claims about the magical substance to fill news bulletins.
+So is coffee good for you?
 One day it’s good for your heart, the next day over-consumption may be a risk factor for cancer.
 Us avid coffee consumers are forever wanting to solve the mystery to try and justify our caffeine-guzzling ways.
 We’ve done our research to add our two cents to the discussion.

 Is coffee good for you?

-A large umbrella study has had a look at all the other studies to come up with the biggest study of coffee.
-Well, perhaps not, but the study reviewed 112 analyses from observational studies that had been conducted around the effects of coffee and caffeine.
-Conducted by a nutritional epidemiologist at the University of Catania in Italy, the study focuses more on the effects of caffeine.
-As caffeine raises blood pressure, it is often scrutinised for having a link to cardiovascular diseases.
-This study has gathered evidence from a number of other studies conducted around the links between caffeine and health issues such as cardiovascular disease and cancers.
+A large umbrella study analysed all the other studies to come up with the biggest study of coffee.
+Well, perhaps not, but the study reviewed 112 analyses from observational studies that were conducted around the effects of coffee and caffeine.
+Conducted by a nutritional epidemiologist at the University of Catania in Italy, the study focuses on the effects of caffeine.
+As caffeine raises blood pressure, it is scrutinised for having a link to cardiovascular diseases.
+This study gathers evidence from a number of other studies conducted around the links between caffeine and health issues, such as cardiovascular disease and cancers.

 So what were the findings?
-Overall, the study found that drinking coffee was associated with a decreased risk of a number of cancers, including breast, colon, colorectal, endometrial and prostate.
+Overall, the study found that drinking coffee was associated with a decreased risk of a number of cancers.
+These include breast, colon, colorectal, endometrial and prostate.
 It was also linked to a decreased risk of cardiovascular disease, Parkinson’s disease and Type 2 Diabetes.

-So, to summarise, we cannot conclude absolutely that coffee is deemed as “good for you”.
-The study does state, however, based on the amount of diseases that it has been seen to reduce the risk of, that coffee can be classified as being part of a healthy diet.
+We cannot conclude absolutely that coffee is deemed as “good for you”.
+However, based on the amount of diseases that it has been seen to reduce the risk of, that coffee is classified as being part of a healthy diet.

 Other benefits of drinking coffee